wdi-sg/gitbook-2018/05-express/express-intro/05crudexpress.md

 curl -d "monkey=banana&koala=eucalyptus" -X POST http://localhost:3000/animals
 ```

-#### write the html form in a handlebars template to make the post request
+#### write the html form in a template to make the post request

-add handlebars to your app
+add react templating to your app
 ```
-yarn add handelbars-express
+npm install express-react-views react react-dom
 ```

 add a views directory